GoogleCloudPlatform/cloud-hackathons/faq/template-coach-guide.md

 ## Coach Prerequisites

-This hack has pre-reqs that a coach is responsible for understanding and/or setting up BEFORE hosting an event.
+This hack has prerequisites that a coach is responsible for understanding and/or setting up BEFORE hosting an event.
 Please review the [gHacks Hosting Guide](https://ghacks.dev/faq/howto-host-hack.html) for information on how to host a hack event.

 The guide covers the common preparation steps a coach needs to do before any gHacks event, including how to properly setup Google Meet and Chat Spaces.